-September 28, 2022
+September 28, 2024

-This Statement of Additional Information ("SAI") provides general information about the Reinhart Mid Cap PMV Fund (the "Mid Cap Fund") and the Reinhart Genesis PMV Fund (the "Genesis Fund") (collectively, the "Funds"), each a series of Managed Portfolio Series (the "Trust").
-This SAI is not a prospectus and should be read in conjunction with the Funds' current prospectus dated September 28, 2022 (the "Prospectus"), as supplemented and amended periodically.
-In addition, the Funds' financial statements for the fiscal year ended May 31, 2022, are incorporated herein by reference to the Funds' annual report dated May 31, 2022.
+This Statement of Additional Information ("SAI") provides general information about the Reinhart Mid Cap PMV Fund (the "Mid Cap Fund"), the Reinhart Genesis PMV Fund (the "Genesis Fund"), and the Reinhart International PMV Fund (the "International Fund"), (collectively, the "Funds"), each a series of Managed Portfolio Series (the "Trust").
+This SAI is not a prospectus and should be read in conjunction with the Funds' current prospectus dated September 28, 2024 (the "Prospectus"), as supplemented and amended periodically.
+In addition, the Funds' financial statements for the fiscal year ended May 31, 2024, are incorporated herein by reference to the Funds' annual report dated May 31, 2024.
 To obtain a copy of the Prospectus and/or annual report, free of charge, please write or call the Funds at the address or toll-free telephone number below, or visit the Funds' website at www.reinhartfunds.com.